macielti/talks/README.md

 Feel free to explore, reuse, or reach out if you have any questions or want to discuss any of the topics!

-All the slides use a template based on this project [clojurescript-tiny-slides](https://github.com/chr15m/clojurescript-tiny-slides).
+All the slides use the template based on this project [clojurescript-tiny-slides](https://github.com/chr15m/clojurescript-tiny-slides).